MarcelMichau/wallangle/README.md

 ### --cellSize

 Integer, defaults to `Math.random() * 200 + 40`.
 Specify the size of the mesh used to generate triangles.
 Larger values will result in coarser patterns, smaller values will result in finer patterns.
 Note that very small values may dramatically increase the runtime of Trianglify.

+### --seed

+Number or string, defaults to `null`.
+Seeds the random number generator to create repeatable patterns.
+When set to null, the random number will be seeded with random values from the environment.

+### --colors

+Comma-separated string of CSS-formatted colors.
+Defaults to `'random'`.
+You can use a tool such as [Coolors](https://coolors.co/) to generate color palettes.
+Example is `--colors="#083d77,#ebebd3,#da4167,#f4d35e,#f78764"`

 ## Libraries Used